Irresistible Learning Curriculum for History, Geography, Art and DT

 Community- which helps pupils to be an active, responsible member of our school, our church, the locality, our country and the world.

 Initiative– which helps our pupils grow as independent learners and develops our children as subject specialists.

 We have structured a coherently planned Irresistible Learning curriculum so it is consistent throughout KS1 and KS2.
 Each year group has:

-- Mid- term planning which shows the ‘threshold concepts’ (which allow children to think as historians, geographers, artists, designers and develop children as subject specialists) and the criteria for progression within the threshold concepts through Chris Quigley milestone objectives.
+2. Mid- term planning which shows the ‘threshold concepts’ (which allow children to think as historians, geographers, artists, designers and develop children as subject specialists) and the criteria for progression within the threshold concepts through Chris Quigley milestone objectives.
 Activities are planned alongside the milestone objectives where there is a strong emphasis on a balance of:

-- the acquisition of key semantic knowledge in order for pupils to understand key geographical, historical and other subject concepts (using Chris Quigley knowledge webs to support creating appropriate lessons to convey the knowledge children need to learn);
+- the acquisition of key semantic knowledge in order for pupils to understand key geographical, historical, art and other subject concepts;

 - providing vocabulary in order for children to be able to articulate their understanding of subject content;